build2 | Installation FAQ

 As a result, while the initial installation is a bit more involved, upgrades are not much more inconvenient than using the system package manager while being more reliable and timely.

-Note also that the build2
+Note also that the build2 binary packages are starting to

 appear in the official package repositories of some distributions and there